How to get the most out of Oracle Code One 2019

 For those who have their accommodations all set, the next sage piece of conference advice is to log on to the Oracle Code One 2019 session scheduler and reserve a seat in the sessions you wish to attend.
 Various sessions on Eclipse MicroProfile, microservices and reactive Java are already overbooked.
 The longer you wait to formulate your schedule, the fewer sessions you’ll have to choose from.

 When choosing sessions, I find the speaker to be the more important criteria than the topic.
 Most speakers have a YouTube video or two of them doing a presentation.
 Check those out to see if the speaker is compelling.
 An hour can be quite a long time to sit through a boring slide show.
 But, an exciting speaker can make an hour go by in an instant, and if you’re engaged, you’re more likely to learn something.

 One somewhat contrarian piece of advice I’m quick to espouse is for attendees to skip the Oracle keynotes, especially the morning ones.
 That’s not to say the keynotes are bad, but it can be a hassle to get a seat if you aren’t there early enough, and you can’t always hear everything in the auditorium.
 A better alternative is to stream the keynote from your hotel room, or better yet, watch the video Oracle uploads to their YouTube channel while you eat lunch.

 Enjoy the party

-If it’s your first time attending, I assure you that you’ll have a great time at JavaOne 2017, and with the new layout bringing JavaOne 2017 closer to the Oracle OpenWorld conference, this event should be better than any of the others in the memorable past.
-San Francisco is a great city, and the greatest minds in the world of modern software development will be joining you in attendance.
+If it’s your first time at a major conference, I assure you that you’ll have a great time at Oracle Code One 2019.
+San Francisco is a great city, and the greatest minds in the world of modern software development will be in attendance with you.